PieceOfMeat/logger-jquery-plugin/README.md

 <tr>
   <td>loggingLevels</td>
   <td>List of available logging levels from low to high priority.
 You can change this like any other options, but if you want to get proper aliases for logging levels, you must use $.log.setLoggingLevels() instead.
-Note, that changing of logging levels list must be done before creating viewing components, because they create filters depending on actual levels list</td>
+Note that changing of logging levels list must be done before creating viewing components, because they create filters depending on actual levels list</td>
   <td>['debug', 'info', 'warn', 'error']</td>
 </tr>

 <tr>
   <td>defaultLoggingLevel</td>
-  <td>If you use $.log() function without specifying logging level, defaultLoggingLevel will be used as default</td>
+  <td>If you use $.log() function without specifying logging level, $.log.options.defaultLoggingLevel will be used as default</td>
   <td>'info'</td>
 </tr>